Sapphire Price and Quality Guide (Colour, Clarity & More!)

 These are not as desirable as Sapphires that have an even colour distribution but it is an indication that the stone is natural and it does add character.

-Clarity is another important quality factor when it comes to a Sapphire’s price, with the most desirable stones being:
+Clarity is another important quality factor when it comes to a Sapphire’s price and when assessing the clarity of a stone, we look at a number of things, including:

-And that is Star Sapphires, which are heavily included, opaque Sapphires that show a phenomenon known as asterism, which you can clearly see in the GIA picture.
+On paper, these stones are not very appealing as they are heavily included and opaque stones but they show a phenomenon known as asterism, which you can clearly see in the GIA picture.

 The Asterism is caused by lots of rutile needles within the stone that follow the growth structure of the natural crystal and when the stone is cut properly, the light reflects off these inclusions to cause the appearance of the star.